mix-steam-app/example-project/README.md

    - The configuration is then read when the `Main` scene is launched.
 3. Play the scene in the Unity Editor to load and test your modpack.

+## Mod loading

+Mix operates by loading the assemblies of mods and instantiating a subclass of `Mix.Mod` defined in each mod's assembly.
+The process begins in the `Assets/Mix/Scenes/Main` scene.
+Non-script assets in Unity can be exported using AssetBundles and loaded by mods.